Home

 Margins in Microsoft Word

-In Word, set Mirror Margins, then adjust based on your page count and what looks best in Print Preview.
+In Word, set the document to Mirror Margins, then adjust from there based on your page count and how it looks in Print Preview.

 Copy and Paste Your Book